danight/memory/README.md

 # memory
-Each player turns a card by turn and try collect as many as possible points. Еhe one who collected the most cards wins
+Each player turns a card by turn and try collect as many as possible points.
+The one who collected the most cards wins